 There are a few possibilities:

-Most sellers look for an existing product that is selling well on Amazon but does not have a ton of direct competition.
+Most sellers look for an existing product that’s selling well on Amazon but doesn’t have a lot of direct competition.
 Then you’ll create your own version of this product.

 This is how my wife and I decided on our first product that turned out to be very profitable.
-Although, I have to be honest, it’s not that easy to find a product like this.
-There is a lot of competition on Amazon, and we looked at many different products before finding one that we thought was a good opportunity.
+Although, I have to be honest: it’s not that easy to find a product like this.
+There’s a lot of competition on Amazon, and we looked at many different products before finding one that we thought was a good opportunity.

 To check out the competition, search on Amazon for the main keywords that people would use to find this product.
 If there’s not much competition, you may have found a good opportunity.

-Maybe a product you are considering has a lot of competition, but the competing products all suck.
+Maybe a product you’re considering has a lot of competition, but the competing products all suck.
 If all of the competitors have bad overall ratings and reviews, there may be some opportunity for you to jump in.

 Read through the negative reviews of the competing products and see what people don’t like.
-This could be things related to the product design, quality or materials, size, colors, smell, or anything else.
+This could be things related to the product’s design, quality of materials, size, colors, smell, or anything else.

-Take note of what seems to be the major issues.
-If you can find a manufacturer who will make a product that addresses these issues, you could have a product that is better than all of your competitors.
+Take note of what seem to be the major issues.
+If you can find a manufacturer who will make a product that addresses these issues, you could have a product that’s better than all of your competitors.